Housing Complaints and Serious Concerns

 Step 3: Serious Concerns

-If you are a tenant of a social landlord, and the specific complaint affects a group of social landlord tenants; you can also take a third step.
-You can report the issue to the Scottish Housing Regulator (SHR)
+If you are a tenant of a social landlord, and the specific complaint affects a group of social landlord tenants; you can also report the issue to us as a Serious Concern.

-When can you report a serious concern to the SHR?
+When can you report a Serious Concern to us?

-Tenants can contact the SHR where their social landlord regularly and repeatedly fails to achieve the regulatory requirements for social housing; and this failure affects a group of the social landlord tenants.
+Tenants can contact us where their social landlord regularly and repeatedly fails to achieve the regulatory requirements for social housing; and this failure affects a group of the social landlord tenants.

 When your social landlord:

-• does not meet our standards for how an RSL should govern itself and manage its finances; or
+- does not meet our regulatory standards for how an RSL should govern itself and manage its finances; or

-• has not met any targets we have set it.
+- has not met any performance improvement, governance or financial management targets we have set it in their Engagement Plan.

 When your social landlord:

-To report a serious concern, you should complete the form attached to this factsheet and send it to the SHR by email or post.
-You should tell the SHR exactly what the issue is and why you believe the concern is serious.
-You should show how the problem affects a group of the social landlord tenants; and also tell them how and when you raised it with your social landlord, how they responded, and why you believe the serious concern has not been resolved or resolved within a reasonable time.
+To report a Serious Concern, you should complete the form attached to this factsheet and send it to us by email or post.
+You should tell us exactly what the issue is and why you believe it should be considered though the Serious Concerns process.
+You should show how the problem affects a group of the social landlord tenants; and also tell us how and when you raised it with the social landlord; if and how it responded; and why you believe the Serious Concern has not been resolved or resolved within a reasonable time.
+If you have difficulty in completing and submitting the form, please get in touch.

 What will happen next